 Safety- Many recipients of home care services are at a point in their lives where they are truly dependent on assistance to live safely remain living at home.
 Employer based home care companies typically have multiple available caregivers at any given time.
 That way if the caregiver on duty gets sick, injured or has an emergency as suitable replacement can be sent quickly.
 If a privately hired caregiver suddenly is suddenly unable or unwilling to work then the recipient of care could find themselves in extreme danger if no substitute is available.

 Liability / Asset Protection- The more you have to lose the more risk you have.
-When a caregiver(s) is hired privately, the person who is paying the caregiver becomes the employer by law and has all the liability that comes along in an employment relationship.
+Generally speaking, when a caregiver is hired privately, the person who is paying the caregiver becomes the employer and can have all the liability that comes along in an employment relationship.
 The private employer is now at extreme risk for injury (Workmans Comp) claims, minimum wage/ overtime claims, harassment claims, unemployment claims and even health insurance claims no matter how suspect the claims may be.

-Choice- People in need of HomeCare tend to have dynamic needs.
+Choice- People in need of home care tend to have dynamic needs.
 Changing needs can necessitate a change in caregiver for safety and practical considerations.
 A company is well suited to provide multiple caregiver candidates as needs change.
 Clients who hire someone privately are often simply “stuck” with the person they hired.